What is Product Data Management (PDM)?

 The counterpart to PDM software is Software Configuration Management (SCM) software, which manages the artifacts used to plan, define, describe and test product software.

 PDM software is closely related to Product Lifecycle Management (PLM) software.
-Sometimes, PDM is considered a subset of PLM functionality.
+Sometimes PDM is considered a subset of PLM functionality.

-Technology Providers of Product Data Management (PDM)
+Technology Providers of PDM Software

 Providers that offer standalone PDM software include: